The wild speed of esbuild

 We’ve had a TypeScript monorepo for some time.
 We want to apportion our code into small packages, while not having to worry about publishing and consuming the right versions all the time for our web applications.
 Recently, it just became unworkable, and I took on the task of figuring out what tooling could actually work for our setup.

-It’s not a ton of code: 20 private packages, 3 Preact apps, a vendor-ed .wasm binary for shared code, and some packages to help run tests in browsers to test Workers and service workers.
+s and service workers.
 It was taking more than ten minutes to build everything and sometimes things just would hang forever.

-We were using Yarn workspaces, Parcel, and TypeScript’s tsc.
+We were using Yarn workspaces, Parcel, and TypeScript’s tsc

 We’ve switched over to npm workspaces, esbuild, and Estrella.